 Photo from One Kindesign

-To give your dorm room a cozy and homey feel, hang Christmas lights all around the top of the walls using command hooks!
-Then multi-purpose the lights and hang pictures from the lights using clothespins.
+To give your dorm room a cozy and homey feel, hang Christmas lights all around the top of the walls using command hooks.
+Then repurpose the lights and hang pictures from the lights using clothespins.

-Optimizing your small space can be tricky, but if you follow these few tips, you won’t have a problem making your new dorm room a home-away-from-home with plenty of space for your essentials!
+Optimizing your small space can be tricky, but if you follow these few tips and add some space saving tiny home furniture, you won’t have a problem making your new dorm room a home-away-from-home with plenty of space for your essentials.